What's in this post...

-All over the world women were wearing pajamas at 11 am wondering how the women around them seemed to find time to match their fingernail polish with their outfit.
+All over the world, moms are wearing pajamas at 11 am and wondering how the moms around them seem to find time to match their fingernail polish with their outfit.

-When was the last time I wore an “outfit?”
+When was the last time I wore an “outfit”, anyway?

 Desperate (adj): feeling, showing, or involving a hopeless sense that a situation is so bad as to be impossible to deal with.

 Signs and Symptoms of the Desperate Housewife Syndrome: